seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 Flower as she was, deflowered by him.
 Death is my son-in-law, Death is my heir;
 My daughter he hath wedded: I will die,
-And leave him all; life, living, all is Death’s.
+And leave him all; life, living, all is Death's.

 **PARIS**
-Have I thought long to see this morning’s face,
+Have I thought long to see this morning's face,
 And doth it give me such a sight as this?

 **LADY CAPULET**
 Accursed, unhappy, wretched, hateful day!
-Most miserable hour that e’er time saw
+Most miserable hour that e'er time saw
 In lasting labour of his pilgrimage!
 But one, poor one, one poor and loving child,
 But one thing to rejoice and solace in,
-And cruel death hath catch’d it from my sight!
+And cruel death hath catch'd it from my sight!

 **Nurse**
 O woe!
 O woful, woful, woful day!